Tondeptrai23/E-Commerce-API/src/v2/document/docs/query.md

 -   Filter by Values: `?values=[like]L`

     -   Filters attributes based on the values.
 This will return all attributes with any values containing `L` or `l`.

+-   Filter by Values using `ne`: `?values[ne]=L`

+    -   This will not work as expected.
+You'll get attributes that have any values other than L, even if they also have the value L. This is because the filter checks each value individually, not the entire attribute.